CopernicaMarketingSoftware/Documentation/ResponsiveEmail/JSON/property-blocks.md

 # Property `blocks`

 The `blocks` property is used inside the
-<a href="/support/json/property-content">main content section</a> and holds
-an array of blocks that make up the mail.
-Every block in the array should at least have a <a href="/support/json/property-type">`type`</a>
-property to identify the block type.
+[main content section](/support/json/property-content) and holds an array of blocks that make up the mail.
+Every block in the array should at least have a [`type`](/support/json/property-type) property to identify the block type.